 康士學 | ロバート • コップ

 Robert Koepp is the founder of Los Angeles-based Geoeconomix, an independent, creative source for insights into the forces moving global societies, markets, technologies, organizations, and governments.

 Rob serves as Director of the Asia-Pacific Geoeconomics and Business Initiative and as a Clinical Assistant Professor of Strategy at the Argyros School of Business and Economics at Chapman University.
 Prior to these academic roles, he led the Corporate Network in Hong Kong for The Economist Group, a position in which he served as both a senior editor and chief economist.
 Rob has authored two full-length books, Betting on China: Chinese Stocks, American Stock Markets, and the Wagers on a New Dynamic in Global Capitalism and Clusters of Creativity: Enduring Lessons on Innovation and Entrepreneurship from Silicon Valley and Europe’s Silicon Fen.
-His prior work in global media includes both entertainment as well as infotainment.
-Immediately prior to its acquisition by Disney, Rob was the Chief Representative in Asia for Marvel and was also the English editor and translator of a best-selling Japanese manga biography on George Soros.
+His prior work in global media also includes both entertainment as well as infotainment.
+Immediately prior to its acquisition by Disney, Rob was the Chief Representative in Asia for Marvel and was the English editor and translator of a best-selling Japanese manga biography on George Soros.